videoearn/videoearner/README.md

 # VideoEarner
 Autoplays videos to generate income from multiple video earning websites like payup,buxmoney,workercash etc.
+The script takes screenshots and finds the location to click.

 #### Why was this script written?